Table of Contents

 The maximum length of a copper network link with a standard RJ45 connector is 100 m.
 Beyond that, the use of fiber optics is necessary.
 The Climkit PoE switch integrates two SFP ports allowing direct connection of fiber optic modules.

-Microgrid diagram with virtual RCP with several introductions
+Microgrid diagram with virtual RCP and several entries

 The Microgrid diagram with virtual RCP consists of:

-• Several points of introduction to the public grid, each with its DSO meter
+• Several entry points to the public network, each with its DSO meter

 • Several interconnected buildings

-• Several consumers (apartments, offices, common areas, etc.) equipped with either a private meter or a DSO meter
+• Several consumers (apartments, offices, common premises, etc.) equipped with either a private meter or a DSO meter

 • Several photovoltaic installations measured by a private meter or a DSO meter